Over 22 million Canadians hold life insurance policies. Only a tiny fraction of these policies cover children.

 But why do parents ever buy life insurance for children in Canada?
 After all, life insurance traditionally covers the income lost when a wage-earner dies.
 If children have no wages and no dependents, what benefit does life insurance serve?

 Keep reading for the surprising answers to these and other questions about life insurance for kids.

-What is child life insurance, exactly?
+What is life insurance for children, exactly?
 For the most part, children's life insurance policies mirror adult policies of the same type.

 Policyholders choose a policy and pay monthly or annual premiums.
 In return, the insurer agrees to pay out a set benefit in the event the person covered by the policy passes away.

 The primary difference, of course, is that while adults typically hold policies on themselves, children's policies must be held by someone else.
 Usually, this is their parent or guardian.

 Buying insurance for a child also tends to be faster and easier than buying an adult policy because insurers do not require physical exams with youth policies.

 Minimum age limits for policies vary from provider to provider.
 In general, however, parents can buy policies for a child any time after the child's birth.